MYMP: Early career (2003–2004)

 It was the trio of Alcantara, Juris Fernandez and percussionist Mike Manahan that established the beachhead for M.Y.M.P.’s frontal assault on the sales and radio charts.

-Their recording career started when Raymond Ryan, the station manager of iFM 93.9, watched their gig on that station.
+Their recording career started when Raymund Ryan Santes, the station manager of iFM 93.9, watched their gig.
 Ryan met with a producer to produce their debut album, Soulful Acoustic.
 Ivory Music and Video then became their recording company.
 M.Y.M.P.'s debut album was released during the label's 20th anniversary.
-The band became famous with their original hit song "A Little Bit" (which won the People's Choice "Favorite Song" Award in Awit Awards 2004) and cover versions of Sting's "Every Little Thing" and Bob Marley's "Waiting in Vain".
+The band became famous with their original hit song "A Little Bit" (music and lyrics by Raymund Ryan Santes, which won the People's Choice "Favorite Song" Award in Awit Awards 2004) and cover versions of Sting's "Every Little Thing" and Bob Marley's "Waiting in Vain".

-The trio did click but M.Y.M.P. became a duo when one of their members decided to leave the group.
+M.Y.M.P. became a duo when one of their members decided to leave the group.
 Manahan left the band in mid-2004 due to what Alcantara called “professional differences” as well as a fallout from Manahan’s breakup with Fernandez; the two were in a relationship for a while.
 Yet, this did not stop M.Y.M.P.'s Juris & Chin from sharing their music, touring as a duo to promote their album.